george-labs/george-backend-hiring/docs/assumptions.md

 Assumption:
     words are only counted as words if they are containing only stretches of alphabetical letters case insensitive words are split by whitespaces

+## Iteration 2
+stopwords.txt :
+the, a, on, off, mary

+t1:
+    in: "Mary had a little lamb"
+    out: 3

+t2: in: "aaaaa aaaaa bbb"
+    out: 3

+t3: in: "MARY had a lil lamb"
+    out: 3

+t4: in: "mary had a lil lamb"
+    out 3

+Assumption:
+    stopwords.txt contains case insensitive words to filter input out